Code of Conduct

 2) Any of the official venue staff

 3) Email firstname.lastname@example.org

 4) If someone is in immediate danger call the emergency services!

 An unsafe environment occurs when someone or group of people undertake verbal or physical harassment of another person or group of people.

-In general, prohibited conduct includes any abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate in the conference, including social events related to the conference.
+In general, prohibited conduct includes any abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate in the event, including social events.

 Prohibited conduct includes, but is not limited to:

 Yelling at or threatening speakers or attendees, or any significantly disruptive conduct.
 By way of example, repeated interruption of a speaker by an attendee is prohibited.